-This is something that you need to address every day.
-The more you address this, (prioritizing his presence), the less difficult it becomes.
-When you first decide upon this course, however, it will be painful, but absolutely necessary.
 If your goal is to influence people for the Kingdom of God, stay in his presence.
 There are no shortcuts.
 You may grow impatient and look for ways to hurry up the ‘process’, but ironically, the only way you can speed things up is to wait in his presence . . . more.
-It’s an oxymoron, but it’s Kingdom thinking.
+It’s an oxymoron, but it’s a Kingdom principle.

 Spending time in the presence of God will influence people far more than any title or position you hold will.
 Jesus never went to Bible College, or received a Master’s degree . . . in anything, and yet he influenced the world more than any other person.
 How?
 He spent every moment with the Father, and encouraged others to do the same.
 His thoughts, words, prayers and worship were all focused on the Father.

 How to Partner with the Lord

 This “partnership” that I am referring to is about remaining in his presence each day.
 It’s not only being aware that he is with you, but it’s involving him in what you do each hour, and even in how you think.
 Asking for the Lord’s council in a given situation, recognizing him as the one who leads you to do and say things to other people . . . this is what staying in his presence looks like.
 It’s a recognition of his Lordship throughout the day.
 It’s allowing him to participate in what you do and think.